-In 2017 NaoTH competed together with the team NaoDevils as joint team DoBerMan at the RoboCup SPL Mixed Team Competition, and did achieve 2nd place.
+In 2017 and 2018 NaoTH competed together with the team NaoDevils as joint team DoBerMan at the RoboCup SPL Mixed Team Competition and achieved 2nd place in both years.
+In 2017 NaoTH won the 2nd place in the challenger shield and in 2018 reached the quarterfinals in the champions cup of the main competition.